Military “National Security” Cases, Military Cases Involving Classified Information, and Military Security Clearance Cases – Military Defense Lawyer

 – Appeal hearings before the DOD Office of Hearings and Appeals

-These cases require rebuttals and appearance at hearings to adjudicate the security clearance issues.
+These cases require sensitive and detailed rebuttals, appearance at hearings, and zealous defense representation to successfully adjudicate the security clearance issues.

-Richard V. Stevens and Frank J. Spinner are civilian criminal defense attorneys and former military JAG lawyers who exclusively practice military law and defend military members stationed around the world who are facing military trials, discipline and investigations.
+Richard V. Stevens is a civilian criminal defense attorney and former active duty military JAG lawyers who exclusively practices military law and defends military members stationed around the world who are facing military trials, discipline and investigations.